 "Sensory beauty utilizes all aspects of your senses from touch to smell," Richard tells us, "It is the deep understanding of how people experience products and how they fall in love with the brands they discover in our store."
 Sensory beauty can be a deeply-scented fragrance, texturized body butter or bath bomb, or even a candle you purchased while on vacation.
 Think: Your favorite vanilla body scrub that instantly turns your bathtub into a spa or your coconut-infused CBD muscle balm that helps relieve tension.

-The Rise of Sensory Beauty In 2021
+The Rise of Sensory Beauty

 According to Harrison, sensory beauty has been linked to mental health in the past year more than ever.
 "Health and beauty have become linked inextricably, and a big part of wellness throughout the pandemic has been self-care," she explains.
 "That's where sensory beauty comes in.
 It's a category that takes the mental health benefits of investing oneself through self-care to a new level by also providing a soothing, calming or uplifting experience."